AML Red Flags: What are Top 10 Indicators?

 2. Structuring:

-This involves breaking up a large sum of money into smaller deposits over multiple days or weeks to avoid detection by authorities.
+Structuring involves breaking up a large sum of money into smaller deposits over multiple days or weeks to avoid detection by authorities.
 Often, these transactions are repeated daily or weekly and involve the same bank account and unusual transactions.

 3. Layering:

-This is a more involved type of money laundering where large sums of money are broken down into multiple layers using various financial institutions, accounts, and assets to obscure the source of funds.
+This is a more involved stage of money laundering where large sums of money are broken down into multiple layers using various financial institutions, accounts, and assets to obscure the source of funds.
 Investigators should look out for multiple transfers between different accounts in an attempt to launder funds and avoid detection.

 4. Use Of Anonymous Entities: